rikitha-shankaru/Linux-Security-Agent/docs/ARCHITECTURE.md

 # 🏗️ Linux Security Agent - Architecture Documentation

+> **Author**: Likitha Shankar
+> **Status**: Research Prototype / Academic Project - Not Production Ready

 ## 📋 **Project Overview**

-This is a **production-ready EDR (Endpoint Detection and Response) system** comparable to enterprise solutions like CrowdStrike Falcon.
-The system provides real-time system call monitoring, threat detection, and automated response capabilities across Linux and macOS platforms.
+This is a **research prototype** implementing EDR (Endpoint Detection and Response) concepts for academic purposes.
+The system demonstrates real-time system call monitoring, threat detection, and automated response capabilities across Linux platforms.
+This project was developed as part of a Master's degree program to explore eBPF-based security monitoring and ML-based anomaly detection.

 ---